headforwards-spd/headforwards-website/src/pages/info-pages/insights.md

 ---
 bannerImage: /uploads/hf-f.jpg
 title: Insights
+introduction:
+  content:
+    - content:
+        - type: markdown-component
-introduction: >-
+          text: >-
             Articles and insights from Headforwards covering a broad range of topics, interests and viewpoints.
 Get to know about the exciting solutions we build for our clients and delve into the technical side with content directly from our software developers.
 summary:
   image: /uploads/hf-f.jpg
   text: >-